TablePress/TablePress/readme.txt

 1. Click "Install Now" and after that's complete, click "Activate".
 1. Create and manage tables by going to the "TablePress" screen in the admin menu.
 1. To insert a table into a post or page, add a "TablePress table" block in the block editor and select the desired table.
-1. You can change the table styling by using CSS code, which can be entered into the "Custom CSS" textarea on the "Plugin Options" screen.

 Manual installation works just as for other WordPress plugins: